Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-unstake.md

 ## Overview

-If you decide to unstake, it can take 4 weeks before you can claim your funds.
+If you decide to unstake, it can take up to 4 weeks before you can claim your funds.

 :::info Before you start